-No matter how much you love your cigarette, you cannot overlook the facts.
+No matter how much you love your cigarette, you cannot overlook the dangers of smoking.

-Depending on source, regular smokers are estimated to live to 2.5 to 10 years less than nonsmokers.
-In the US alone 440,000 citizens alone are killed every year because of tobacco related illnesses.
+Depending on the source, the estimate is that regular smokers live to 2.5 to 10 years less than nonsmokers.
+In the US alone 440,000 citizens alone die every year because of tobacco-related illnesses.

 One in ten persons, who have ever smoked, develops lung cancer.
 Compare it with people who have never smoked during their lives and you will find only one case of lung cancer in seventy-five.

 That’s not all.
 Smoking also contributes to impotence and increases the risk of Alzheimer’s disease.
-The dangers of smoking should not be underestimated…
+Do not underestimate the dangers of smoking.

-Although nicotine is the best-known, and addictive, ingredient of tobacco, other ingredients are more harmful physically.
+Although nicotine is the best-known, and most addictive, ingredient of tobacco, other ingredients are more harmful physically.